 So how can you onboard employees better?
 In my experience helping companies build robust and effective onboarding programs, there are five things to get right.
 While it’s ideal to tackle these company-wide, I’ll also share strategies for managers who work at the 20% of companies without a formal onboarding program.

-1. Connect with your new employee before her first day.
+1. Connect with your new employee before their first day.

 Ask your recruiting team what information is sent to new employees.
 Some companies send welcome letters from a senior leader and schwag; others send only instructions for new hire paperwork.
 If you can, influence your company to send the sort of warm welcome letter you’d like to receive.
 If you can’t, write a letter yourself and send it to new hires on your team.
 You could write an email overview of the team and the challenges & opportunities she’ll face, or you could send a handwritten card expressing your enthusiasm for her start.